 The coordinates in Sea Bottle's logo, 39°N by 135°W, mark the heart of the Pacific Gyre, also known as the Great Pacific Garbage Patch.

 Located in the Pacific Ocean, the gyre is estimated to be somewhere between the size of Texas and all of North America.
 It's an unfathomably large area of toxic plastic contamination and due to an explosion in the global popularity of plastic the situation is getting worse.
+Scientists expect more plastic in the ocean than fish by the year 2050 if nothing changes.

 This year, 8 million tons of plastic will leak into the ocean-- the equivalent of dumping the contents of one garbage truck into the ocean every minute.